Professor of Molecular & Cell Biology

 Post-doctoral training: Harvard University, 1984–1989

-We also study sugar polymers and glycoproteins present in cyst and oocyst walls of these parasites, which are critical for their transmission from person to person (reviewed in 5 and refs 6 to 8).
-The simple model we have developed is that these walls contain sugar polymers similar to those in fungal and plant walls: chitin (Entamoeba), glucan (Toxoplasma), and cellulose (Acanthamoeba).
-In contrast to fungi and plants, glycoproteins in the parasite walls are few and are for the most part lectins (proteins that bind sugars), which bind chitin, glucan, or cellulose.
+The Samuelson lab also studies sugar polymers and glycoproteins present in cyst and oocyst walls of these parasites, which are critical for their transmission from person to person (refs.
+6 to 8).
+The simple model we have developed is that these walls contain sugar polymers similar to those in fungal and plant walls: chitin (Entamoeba), glucan (Toxoplasma), and cellulose, chitin, and xylan (Acanthamoeba).
+In contrast to fungi and plants, glycoproteins in the parasite walls are few and are for the most part lectins (proteins that bind sugars), which bind the sugar polymers.
 These wall lectins are unique to each parasite and may be targets for diagnostic reagents.
 Finally, we have explored the potential use of alcohol-based hand sanitizers to prevent transmission of Giardia, Entamoeba, and Acanthamoeba (refs.
 9, 10).

 Complete bibliography can be viewed here.